tomysaman/learning-notes/mac/mac-setup.md

   - Stats (system info in menu bar)
   - Rectangle (windows management)
   - Mos (mouse helper tool, main use case is let you do natural scrolling with trackpad but reverse it when using a mouse)
-    - If Mos does not work, use LinearMouse or Scroll-reverser
+    - Alternative: LinearMouse or Scroll-reverser
   - Monitor Control
   - Karabiner-Elements (keyboard keys mapping tool) (follow my github repo to import and use my setup)
   - Slimhud (because I want the old big volume HUD back)